 On October 22, 2018, the Company obtained a commitment (the "Bridge Commitment") from certain banks to provide senior unsecured bridge loans in an aggregate amount of up to \$5,100,000 to, among other things, backstop the Peoples Gas Acquisition purchase price and refinancing of certain debt of the Company and Peoples.
 On March 29, 2019, the Company entered into a Stock Purchase Agreement to issue shares of common stock in a private placement to fund a portion of the Peoples Gas Acquisition.
+We expect the private placement to close concurrently with the consummation of the Peoples Gas Acquisition.
 The gross proceeds of the Stock Purchase Agreement are expected to amount to approximately \$750,000.
-As of March 31, 2019, the Company had terminated approximately \$1,633,000 of commitments under the Bridge Commitment.
 Further, on April 18, 2019, the Company issued \$1,293,750 of its common stock and \$690,000 of its tangible equity units, with a stated amount of \$50 per unit, and on April 26, 2019, the Company issued \$900,000 of senior notes.
-Lastly, in April 2019, as a result of the Company's common stock, tangible equity units, and senior notes issuances, we terminated approximately \$2,717,000 of commitments under the Bridge Commitment.
+As of September 30, 2019, the Company has terminated \$4,350,000 of commitments under the Bridge Commitment.
 The remaining balance available under the Bridge Commitment is \$750,000.
 Refer to Note 6 - Capitalization to the consolidated financial statements for further information on these financings.

-On May 18, 2019, the Company expects to redeem \$313,500 of the Company's outstanding notes that had maturities ranging from 2019-2037 and interest rates ranging from 3.57-5.83%.
-Additionally, the redemption of senior unsecured notes is subject to a make whole payment of approximately \$25,000.
+On May 18, 2019, the Company redeemed \$313,500 of the Company's outstanding notes that had maturities ranging from 2019-2037 and interest rates ranging from 3.57-5.83%.
+Additionally, the redemption of senior unsecured notes was subject to a make whole payment of \$25,237, and \$18,920 of this payment was expensed and is presented in the consolidated statements of operations on the line item "loss on debt extinguishment."
+The balance of the payment, or \$6,317, was deferred as it represents an amount by which the Company expects to receive prospective rate recovery.

 On October 23, 2018, the Company entered into interest rate swap agreements to mitigate interest rate risk associated with an anticipated \$850,000 of future debt issuances to fund a portion of the Peoples Gas Acquisition.
-The interest rate swaps were settled on April 24, 2019 in conjunction with the issuance of \$900,000 of long-term debt used to finance a portion of the purchase price of this acquisition.
+The interest rate swaps were settled on April 24, 2019 in conjunction with the issuance of \$900,000 of long-term debt to be used to finance a portion of the purchase price of this acquisition and redeem \$313,500 of the Company's existing debt.
 Refer to Note 7 - Interest Rate Swap Agreements to the consolidated financial statements in this report for further information.
 The interest rate swaps did not qualify for hedge accounting and any changes in the fair value of the swaps was included in our earnings.